 In principle, the AHV/IV pensions are adjusted at two-year intervals to the trend of the mixed index which corresponds to the arithmetical mean of the wage and price indexes.
-The Federal Council raised the AHV and IV pensions as well as the minimum living allowance under supplementary benefits as of 1 January 2021.
+The Federal Council raised the AHV and IV pensions and the minimum livelihood sum under supplementary benefits most recently on 1 January 2021.